Western Pipe and Steel Company: Individual ships of note

-In 1959, Hawaiian Citizen underwent a major conversion into a container ship, thus becoming the first all-containerized freighter operating on the West Coast of the United States.
-She was sold for scrap in 1981.USS CascadeOne WPS ship, the destroyer tender USS Cascade (WPS Hull No. 63), has a minor connection with American literature and the Hollywood film industry.
+One WPS ship, the destroyer tender USS Cascade (WPS Hull No. 63), has a minor connection with American literature and the Hollywood film industry.
 During the Second World War, Typhoon Cobra devastated an American fleet in the Pacific led by Admiral William Halsey, Jr., killing 793 men and sinking three of the fleet's destroyers.
 In the aftermath, an inquiry chaired by Halsey heard allegations that the captain of one of the destroyers that sank, USS Hull, had been negligent in his command.
 The inquiry was held on board Cascade.

-American novelist Herman Wouk later used this inquiry as the inspiration for his Pulitzer-prize winning fictional work The Caine Mutiny.
+American novelist Herman Wouk later used this inquiry as the inspiration for his 1952 Pulitzer Prize winning fictional work The Caine Mutiny.
 The book was later turned into an Oscar-nominated film starring Humphrey Bogart.